Recent Posts

 teens and social media

 Social media is a constant in life for most people, especially teenagers.
 According to the research, 90% of teenagers are on at least one social media site.
-Adolescents and teens today are the first generation to have grown up with social media, and do not know the world without it.
+Adolescents and teens today are the first generation to have grown up with social media and do not know the world without it.

 The average teen spends up to 9 hours per day on social media platforms.

-Negative Effects of Social Media on Teens
+Negative Effects of Social Media on Teens: Poor Mental Health Outcomes

 1. Depression and Anxiety

-There is mounting evidence for the correlation between the amount of time an adolescent spends on social media and overall emotion regulation, mood, and behavior.
+There is mounting evidence for the correlation between the amount of time an adolescent spends on social media and overall mental health issues, including emotion regulation, mood, and behavior.
 Essentially, this evidence points to a strong link between social media use and mental health disorders (such as depression and anxiety) in young people.
 Research on social media and mental health confirms young people who spend more than two hours per day on social media sites are far more likely to report negative mental health effects, including symptoms of depression and anxiety, than those who do not.
-Yet this research is showing correlation, not causation, meaning the sites themselves may not actually be causing the mental health problems, but the affects of these sites are.
+Yet this research is showing correlation, not causation, meaning the sites themselves may not actually be causing the mental health problems, but the effects of these sites are.

 Over the past few years, social media use has increased significantly, which directly connects to the increase in the number of youth using smartphones.
 Yet social media use has not been the only significant increase.
 Unfortunately, suicide rates amongst adolescents and teens have also risen significantly (33% increase).
 Again, while these studies may not show causation, there are some very strong correlations here.